 Then there's the subjective matter of "looks".
 Everyone's free to determine which looks better on a road bike, but I'll take the cleaner lines of the 1" headset and stem any time I can get it.
 It's easy to imagine that the smaller head tube is more aerodynamic (read, faster) but since I don't have a wind tunnel to test that theory I'll leave it as an unsupported hunch (for now).

-And for my fellow retrogrouches (those of us who still prefer threaded stems because of their ease and range of adjustability without the need to reset the preload of the headset, and since they are easily removed or twisted for shipping) there are still a good number of stems and headsets available to outfit your 1" threaded fork - not so with inch and 1/8.
+And for my fellow retrogrouches (those of us who liked threaded stems because of their ease and range of adjustability without the need to reset the preload of the headset, and since they are easily removed or twisted for shipping) there are still a good number of stems and headsets available to outfit your 1" threaded fork.

-Update: You may have noticed that some of our frames are now spec'd for 1-1/8" headsets and forks.
+Update: You may have noticed that virtually all of our frames are now spec'd for 1-1/8" headsets and forks.
 This isn't due to any physical need for a larger steer tube (though if it's going to help, it'll be on the larger frames), but only because it had become nearly impossible to find a 1" fork with a steer tube longer than 300mm.
-With a typical headset and stem, a 300mm steer tube allows virtually no spacers, and therefore, no adjustability.
+With a typical headset and stem, a 300mm steer tube allows virtually no spacers, and therefore, no adjustability on a 64cm frame.
 Similarly, a typical 300mm steer tube fork on a 62cm frame allows only a couple cm (0.8") of spacers, which I don't believe is enough for many (if not most) installations.
 We also included the 1-1/8" head tube on the Team Issue Nuevo frames because, well... they're "nuevo" (but we couldn't bring ourselves to slope the top tubes).